How to Stop Shoes From Rubbing Achilles

 The method described above is ideal for fabric shoes.
 You might not want to freeze satin or suede shoes, though.
 Those are more susceptible to moisture damage.

-Even though boots don’t have a rim around the heel, they can rub uncomfortably on your feet, creating friction spots and blisters.
+Even though boots don’t have a rim around the heel, they can rub uncomfortably on your feet, creating friction spots that give you blisters.
 If the leather is stiff, boots can crease.
 Those creases can dig into your heels, feet, and ankles.

 Breaking in new boots can take some time.
 You might not want to wear them all day at first.
 If you leave the house in them, bring a backup pair of shoes to change into later.